 - The twin screw press consists of two counter rotating screws with conical shaft so that available volume between screws and the casing is gradually reduced.
-The casing is perforated so that liquid is squeezed out, and the press cake is dropped or conveyed directly into the drier.
+The casing is perforated so that liquid is squeezed out, and the press cake is dropped or conveyed directly into the dryer.

 - The liquid from the press is directed to the press liquid tank together with liquids from the strainer or strainer conveyors.
 From this tank the liquid is pumped into the tricanter, which in one single step by means of centrifugal force is able to separate the liquid in a pulp containing the suspended solids, stick water consisting of water with water soluble proteins, and high grade fish oil.
-The pulp is conveyed to the drier, the stick water is discharged to sea, and oil is pumped to a suitable oil storage tank.
+The pulp is conveyed to the dryer, the stick water is discharged to sea, and oil is pumped to a suitable oil storage tank.

-- The drier consists of a steam heated jacket (optional) and an internal rotor with steam heated hollow discs.
-The mixture of press cake and tricanter pulp is heated to the boiling point, and water evaporates as the material is gradually transported to the outlet of the drier my means of agitators installed on the tip of the discs.
+- The dryer consists of a steam heated jacket (optional) and an internal rotor with steam heated hollow discs.
+The mixture of press cake and tricanter pulp is heated to the boiling point, and water evaporates as the material is gradually transported to the outlet of the dryer my means of agitators installed on the tip of the discs.
 The combination of gentle rotation and evaporations result in a fishmeal with approx. 10 % residual water.